Ramzan-Asif/Digital-Accessories-Sales-Dashboard/README.md

 Sales Dashboard: Summarizes sales metrics, product category insights, and brand performance.
 Revenue by States: An interactive map showcasing revenue generated in different regions.
 ## File
-Power BI File: Digital_Accessories_sales.pbix contains all visualizations and data models used to generate this dashboard.
+Power BI File: Electronics_Sales.pbix contains all visualizations and data models used to generate this dashboard.
 ## How to Use
 Download the .pbix file from this repository.
 Open it in Power BI Desktop.